JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_integration.md

 **Kind**: `pseudo-elements`

-Web Symbols representing available [CSS pseudo-elements](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements).
+Poly Symbols representing available [CSS pseudo-elements](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements).
 Symbols names *should not* be prefixed with `::`.
-CSS pseudo-elements can be contributed statically or dynamically (through [`WebSymbolsQueryConfigurator`](%gh-ic%/platform/webSymbols/src/com/intellij/webSymbols/query/WebSymbolsQueryConfigurator.kt)).
+CSS pseudo-elements can be contributed statically or dynamically (through [`PolySymbolQueryConfigurator`](%gh-ic%/platform/polySymbols/src/com/intellij/polySymbols/query/PolySymbolQueryConfigurator.kt)).
 The statically contributed symbols are available globally, depending on the context setting of the contributing Web Types file.

-The additional scope for matching pseudo-elements is built from Web Symbols matching HTML element name preceding the pseudo-element keyword.
+The additional scope for matching pseudo-elements is built from Poly Symbols matching HTML element name preceding the pseudo-element keyword.

-For dynamic contributions, the `WebSymbolsQueryConfigurator.getScope()`'s `element` parameter can be:
+For dynamic contributions, the `PolySymbolQueryConfigurator.getScope()`'s `element` parameter can be:
-- `CssPseudoSelector` - Web Symbols should represent available CSS pseudo-elements for matching.
+- `CssPseudoSelector` - Poly Symbols should represent available CSS pseudo-elements for matching.
 The CSS pseudo-element actual name should not be taken into account when building the scope.

-Dedicated support for `WebSymbol` interface properties:
+Dedicated support for `PolySymbol` interface properties:
-- `properties[WebSymbol.PROP_ARGUMENTS]` - `true` if pseudo-element keyword accepts arguments.
+- `properties[PolySymbol.PROP_ARGUMENTS]` - `true` if pseudo-element keyword accepts arguments.

 #### Pseudo-classes
 {#css-pseudo-classes}